 We will bear the entire cost of preparing and soliciting proxies.
-In addition to the solicitation of proxies by mail, we will request that banks, brokers and other record holders send proxies and proxy materials to the beneficial owners of our common stock and secure their voting instructions, if necessary.
-We will reimburse the record holders for their reasonable expenses in taking those actions.
+In addition to the solicitation of proxies by mail, we will request that Nominees send proxies and proxy materials to the beneficial owners of our common stock and secure their voting instructions, if necessary.
+We will reimburse Nominees for their reasonable expenses in taking those actions.
 We have also made arrangements with D.F.
 King & Co., Inc. to assist us in soliciting proxies and have agreed to pay them a fee not expected to exceed \$25,000 plus reasonable and approved expenses for these services.
 If necessary, we may use several of our regular employees or directors to solicit proxies from our stockholders, either personally or by telephone, email, facsimile or letter.
-These individuals will not be specially compensated, but who will be entitled to reimbursement for actual expenses incurred in connection with the solicitation.
+These individuals will not be specially compensated, but will be entitled to reimbursement for actual expenses incurred in connection with the solicitation.